 The report and interactive website shared across multi-national news channels, sparking discussions from twitter to reddit

 The homepage routes users into either a country-led or technology-led journey, with geo-location informing the default frame.
-Each of the 40+ technologies has its own snapshot page, grouped under higher-level topic clusters such as quantum computing, for example, sits as a parent topic for post-quantum cryptography, quantum key distribution, quantum sensing, and quantum computing hardware.
+Each of the 44 technologies has its own snapshot page, grouped under higher-level topic clusters.
+Quantum computing, for example, is the parent topic for post-quantum cryptography, quantum key distribution, quantum sensing, and quantum computing hardware.

 ASPI Critical Technology Tracker text showing China university military-civil fusion analysis — policy research content by Mude